finos/common-domain-model/documentation/source/contribution.rst

 Before you start contributing your model changes, please go through the following contribution checklist:

 - Use Rosetta to contribute model changes to GitHub, specifying a meaningful title and description
-- Notify the CDM Reviewers (via email or Slack) of the submitted contribution
+- Notify the CDM Maintainers (via email or Slack) of the submitted contribution
 - Include:

   - Any notes on expected mapping, validation or qualification changes (success numbers should not decrease)